How To Create Music Using One Guitar Riff

 Melodic Riff Variation

-Creating a melodic variation of a riff is to simply alter the pitch of the notes of the riff in some way.
-You don’t want to change too much or else you’ll end up with a completely different riff.
-It still needs to relate to the original riff as it is a variation of it.
+To create a melodic variation of a riff, you need to tweak the pitch of the notes of the riff in some way.
+However, it's important to be careful as changing too much can result in a completely different riff.
+The variation should still be related to the original riff as it is essentially a modified version.

 Let’s have a look at some example melodic variations of our riff.